-Pumpkin apple muffins are a delicious moist muffin with all the comforting tastes of fall.
+Pumpkin apple muffins are delicious moist muffins with all the comforting tastes of fall.
 Made with pumpkin puree and shredded apples and a streusel topping.

 These muffins are perfect for breakfast, brunch or even dessert!